radia78/ML-Deployment/README.md

 ```

 ## Results
 The contrast is night and day.
 The Torchscript application is significantly slower than the ONNX Runtime application.
+On the left is the ONNX Runtime Framework running the LRSAPP Object Segmentation model with 14 FPS and on the right is the Torchscript framework deploying the same model with 4 FPS.
 <p align="center">
   <img src="assets/onnx_model_example.png" title="ONNX Model Demo" width=224 height=224/>
   <img src="assets/torchscript_model_example.png" title="Torchscript Model Demo" width=224 height=224/>